Tackling New Zealand's Social IssuesYouth Affairs

 The question is, where does the role of the parent or family end and the State's begin?

-In my view the State has the resources to help parents, but the State cannot be a parent.
+It is everyones responsibility to do something.
+The State has the resources to help parents, but the State cannot be a parent.

 The State can't provide the vital nutrients of love, affection and support.